 Candid is very effective when it comes to correcting mild-to-moderate cases of crowding and spacing, along with some minor bite issues.
 ClearCorrect, however, can effectively treat these conditions, plus a whole lot more.

-During ClearCorrect’s regular office visits, your dentist will have an opportunity to enhance your treatment by adding other orthodontic appliances like elastics or proprietary attachments called “Engagers.”
+During ClearCorrect’s regular office visits, your dentist will have an opportunity to enhance your treatment by adding elastics or proprietary attachments called “Engagers.”
 These tiny buttons affix to the surfaces of your teeth to induce more complex movements, increasing effectiveness.
 With this combination of aligners and appliances, ClearCorrect can treat not just crowding and spacing, but more severe cases, including bite misalignments.

-ClearCorrect functions as its own manufacturer and they’re the second-largest clear aligner manufacturer in the U.S. They use plastics from Zendura, so you can be confident that your aligners are made from top-quality plastics, sturdy and structurally sound.
+ClearCorrect functions as its own manufacturer and they’re the second-largest clear aligner manufacturer in the U.S. They use a premium, tri-layer plastic called ClearQuartz that they say increases aligner power and comfort, so you can be confident that your aligners will be sturdy, structurally sound, and made from top-quality materials.

-It’s no secret that orthodontic treatment is an investment.
 You want an effective, high-quality treatment, but not one that’s going to land you in a tough financial position.
-In general, at-home options are more affordable than in-office ones.
-Candid’s sticker price is about average for the at-home aligner industry, and it’s significantly less expensive than ClearCorrect.
-But affordability is multifaceted, so you’ll also want to consider financing, payment plans, insurance coverage, and more.
+Whether you choose Candid, ClearCorrect, or any other orthodontic treatment, you’re making an investment.
+Both of these treatments are somewhat pricey up front, but affordability is multifaceted, so you’ll also want to consider financing, insurance coverage, and more.

-ClearCorrect doesn’t have one set price because it depends on your specific dentist and the severity of your condition.
-But most often, you can expect to pay $4,000 – $5,500 for their standard treatment.
+For ClearCorrect, you can expect to pay $3,500 – $5,500 for their standard treatment.
 For milder cases, ClearCorrect offers a few alternate plans.
 Limited 6 and Limited 12 are primarily for very mild cases of crowding and spacing and use 6 or 12 aligners, respectively.
 Or, you can go with their “Flex” plan, where you pay per aligner.
-So, if your condition requires very few aligners, you could end up saving a decent amount of money.
+So, if your condition requires very few aligners, you could end up saving quite a bit.

 What About Insurance?

-ClearCorrect offers payment plans from CareCredit for all providers and their patients.
+ClearCorrect partners with CareCredit to offer financing plans for all providers and their patients.
 However, some options for CareCredit financing (like deferred payments) require credit approval.
 Your dentist or orthodontist may choose to offer this CareCredit financing, or they may have other plans.
 Check with your dentist’s office to see what options they provide.

 Any kind of orthodontic treatment takes time and dedication.
 If you already have a lengthy to-do list, this can seem like one too many commitments.
 Fitting in treatment between your work, family, and social responsibilities might be intimidating, but clear aligners can actually be fairly convenient.
-While ClearCorrect offers some advantages, at-home aligner systems like Candid are significantly more convenient, as they don’t require any office visits.
+While ClearCorrect offers some advantages, Candid’s hybrid model, which incorporates remote monitoring, is far more streamlined.

 - Average treatment time is 12 months, but Limited and Flex plans could take as little as 6 months.

 The first step on your teeth straightening journey can sometimes be the hardest.
-This isn’t just because it’s a big commitment, but also because the startup procedures aren’t always user-friendly, especially for home aligner companies.
+This isn’t just because it’s a big commitment, but also because the startup procedures aren’t always user-friendly.

 How Long Does Treatment Take?